 Take Care of Yourself Before Trying to Help Others

 The first step is to put your oxygen mask on first.
-I always thought it was odd when I’m sitting on an airplane, and they tell me to put my oxygen mask on first when I want to help someone else, but it’s easy to understand.
+Didn’t you think it was odd when you’re sitting on an airplane, and they tell you to put your oxygen mask on first when you want to help someone else.
+But it’s easy to understand.
 If you are performing at your highest level, then you can help others perform at their highest level.
 And that’s what putting your oxygen mask on means.
 It means taking care of yourself before you take care of the company.

 Become a Better Communicator with Your Direct Reports

 Next is the concept of being a chameleon.
 A CEO has many direct reports, and each of those direct reports thinks about the world differently.
 They parse information differently.
 They communicate differently.
 A great CEO is going to adjust their communication style to the style of the person they’re communicating with.
 Why is this?
 It’s because the people on your team aren’t going to adjust their style.
 This is not what people naturally do.
 So, for example, one of your direct reports is more auditory in nature.
 You are going to speak more to get your point across and confirm that they understand what you’re talking about.
 Others might be more visual, and you’re going to show them what you want to be done.
 There are many, many variations in how people absorb information—the chameleon CEO changes to adapt to their audience so they can get their point across.

 Improve the Clarity of Your Communication with Your Staff